2014 Italian Grand Prix: Practice

-Three practice sessions—two on Friday and a third on Saturday—were held before the Sunday race.
-The Friday morning and afternoon sessions lasted 90 minutes each; the third, one-hour session was held on Saturday morning.
-In the first session, which took place in dry and sunny weather, Hamilton was fastest with a time of 1 minute, 26.187 seconds, six-tenths of a second faster than Jenson Button in second, who was fastest until Hamilton's lap, and Rosberg third.
-Alonso, Kevin Magnussen, Vettel, Kimi Räikkönen, Sergio Pérez, Daniil Kvyat and Nico Hülkenberg occupied position four to ten.
+Per the regulations for the 2014 season, three practice sessions were held, two 90-minute sessions on Friday and one 60-minute session on Saturday.
+In the first session, which took place in dry and sunny weather on Friday morning, Hamilton was fastest with a time of 1:26.187, six-tenths of a second faster than Jenson Button in second, who was fastest until Hamilton's lap, and Rosberg third.
+Alonso, Kevin Magnussen, Vettel, Kimi Räikkönen, Sergio Pérez, Daniil Kvyat and Nico Hülkenberg occupied positions four to ten.
 During the session several drivers noted the hard compound tyres took longer than anticipated to reach their optimum working temperature, and some went off the track while acquainting themselves with a low-downforce set-up.
 Ricciardo had DRS trouble and his session ended early when he entered the pit lane with a suspected energy recovery system problem, and Magnussen had rear-braking issues.

-Rosberg set the fastest lap of the second session at 1 minute, 26.225 seconds; Hamilton was 0.061 seconds behind in second despite electrical repairs taking an hour in the garage, with Räikkönen third.
+Rosberg set the fastest lap of the second session later in the afternoon at 1:26.225; Hamilton was 0.061 seconds behind in second despite electrical repairs taking an hour in the garage, with Räikkönen third.
 His teammate Alonso was fourth-fastest, with Bottas fifth and Button sixth.
 Vettel (who ran wide at Parabolica corner on his fastest lap), Magnussen, Massa and Ricciardo followed in the top ten.
 Multiple drivers went off the track during the session.
 The Lotus duo of Grosjean and Maldonado struggled to generate heat into their tyres and had further difficulty with braking stability and steering.
-In the third session, which was held in warmer and sunnier weather, Hamilton set the fastest lap of the weekend so far of 1 minute, 25.519 seconds, ahead of Alonso in second and the Williams duo of Bottas and third and fourth.
+In the third session, which was held in warmer and sunnier weather on Saturday morning, Hamilton set the fastest lap of the weekend so far of 1:25.519, ahead of Alonso in second and the Williams duo of Bottas and third and fourth.
 Button, Vettel, Räikkonen, Kvyat, Ricciardo and Hülkenberg were in positions five to ten.
 Reoccurring gearbox problems forced Rosberg to abandon his short run programme early.